+- · Institutional care

+- Housing

+- Incarceration

-Benefits are not provided for institutional care, housing, incarceration or programs from facilities that are not licensed to provide medical or behavioral health treatment for covered conditions.
+- Programs from facilities that are not licensed to provide medical or behavioral health treatment for covered services.
 Examples are prisons, nursing homes and juvenile detention facilities.
 Benefits are provided for medically necessary treatment received in these locations.
 See Covered Services for specific benefit information.